IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 Period        Scenario    Technology  Area        Generation, consumption, flows, losses, and demand [GWh]
 ============  ==========  ==========  ==========  ========================================================

 The sum of the values per area (column) must be 0.
 EnergyFlowIn and EnergyFlowOut are the sum of the incoming and outgoing flows of the corresponding area nodes.
-Positive values are generation and negative values are demand or consumption.
+Positive values represent generation and negative values demand or consumption.

 File ``oT_Result_BalanceEnergyPerNode.csv``